The morning before the race, the doctor delivered bad news.

 After two months, the leg brace came off.
 Another X-ray revealed that by destabilizing it, my knee cap had begun to fuse back on its own.
 When the surgeon displayed the image on a screen in his office, I had to marvel at the body’s miraculous mechanics.
 It seemed I had dodged a bullet and avoided permanent damage.

 I’m grateful.
 Still, the pain occasionally lingers.
 I’m running again, though shorter distances.
-Only time will reveal if I can run again without any pain at all.
+Only time will reveal if I can run again without pain.
 I gave up my spot in the November Marathon.
 To lace up and be able to train for it sometime in the future would feel tremendous.
 It may happen.
 I need to be okay that it may not.

 As I walked around my neighborhood during those interminable months wearing the knee brace, I would notice paint chipping off storefronts signs I had passed every day for years when I was the one hurrying past.
 I noticed the wide variety of trees in the city.
 Sidewalk cracks between mislaid sheets of concrete stood out.
 I was careful to avoid them.